camunda/camunda-docs-manual/content/user-guide/data-formats/json.md

 ```

 When retrieving the JSON value via `execution.getVariableTyped()` there are two options: serialized and deserialized.
-Retrieving the variable deserialized by calling ether `getVariableTyped("name")` or `getVariableTyped("name", true)`, the `JsonValue` contains the wrapped Jackson object to represent the JSON data.
+Retrieving the variable deserialized by calling either `getVariableTyped("name")` or `getVariableTyped("name", true)`, the `JsonValue` contains the wrapped Jackson object to represent the JSON data.
 Calling `getVariableTyped("name", false)` results in `JsonValue` containing only the raw string, which is advantageous if you only need the string, e.g., to pass it to another API.

 # Serializing Process Variables